 Karleen is a non-profit executive with 18 years of experience in the field of developmental disabilities.
 Prior to joining PHP in December 2014, she was Director of Vocational and Employment services at AHRC Nassau, supporting over 500 adults through programs such as day habilitation, supported employment, and pre-vocational.
 She was instrumental in developing and growing affirmative business models that support work for adults with disabilities.
 Karleen has served on Education and Workforce Development Committees for NYSACRA and the Long Island Alliance, is a certified OPWDD SCIP-R instructor, Diversity in the Workplace facilitator, and an adjunct faculty at Nassau Community College – teaching an I/DD studies course.
 She holds a BA in Psychology and an MPS in Management from Stonybrook University.

 Vice President, Operations

-Lila Benayoun, is a health care executive with 20 years of experience in strategy, operations and regulatory affairs.
+Lila Benayoun is a health care executive with 20 years of managed care experience in strategy, operations and regulatory affairs in both Government and Commercial sectors.
 Prior to joining PHP, Lila held various leadership positions at EmblemHealth.
 Notably, she was Director, Health Care Reform and Program Director of New York’s pre-existing condition program implemented as part of the Affordable Care Act.
 She also held operational leadership roles including performance improvement focusing on increasing administrative cost savings.
 Prior to EmblemHealth, Lila spent 9 years at Royal Health Care, overseeing the operations of seven Medicaid clients as well as implementing Medicare Advantage and Prescription Drug programs.
 Lila holds a B.S. in Health Information Management from Temple University and has completed post graduate studies at Columbia University focusing on Strategic Growth.